-Mark is currently pursuing the completion of the Super Slam three times, 29 big game species with a bow, muzzleloader and rifle, and the Waterfowl Slam.
-Mark has successfully completed the Grand Slam of NA Sheep, Triple Slam, World Turkey Slam, and Upland Slam.
+Mark is currently pursuing the completion of the Super Slam three times, 29 big game species with a bow, muzzleloader and rifle.
+Mark has successfully completed the Grand Slam of NA Sheep, Triple Slam, World Turkey Slam, Upland Slam, and North America Waterfowl Slam, and South America Waterfowl Slam.

 His dedication to the outdoors allows him to also be an outfitter and TV host.

 For a big game hunter, there is no greater achievement than completing the Super Slam of North American Big Game®—To do this the hunter must have registered the legal taking of all 29 of the traditionally recognized species of big game animals native to North America.

 Mark’s goal is to become the first person to do the slam three times, once each with a Bow, Muzzleloader and Rifle.

 This feat that has never before been accomplished.